 Consciously creating your personal compass helps to make decisions.
 A compass shows you directions.
 When creating your next step is concerned, knowing both where you are and who you are is crucial to make an informed decision.
 The filled-in poster is in fact a map, a compass complements it.
 What are the paths you are envisioning for yourself?
 What is your job?
 A round of exchange follows in which participants give words to what is shown on their map for the future.
 After each story the others will give feedback and ask questions, not with the aim to discuss these, but just as information for the storyteller.

 Some time after the workshop the group convenes again.
 The leading question for this meeting will be: What have we learned about that which is of collective interest?

-A workshop programme with an alternation of individual mapping and group exchange works well for this lifemap scenario, possibly with time in between to let things sink in.
-This makes it suitable to be hosted online, through Zoom.
-A quiet and harmonious environment, such as at home, is ideal while filling in the poster.
-After the mapping people come together as a group to exchange what they have experienced.
-Without discussion, only listening profoundly and giving feedback in the form of positive reinforcement and open questions.
-Another round of individual work follows, after which the group convenes again to explore how they relate to the societal behaviour patterns.
-A third round of individual mapping invites people to reflect about the statements on the organising stickers.
-A group exchange of experiences is followed by an open dialogue about adopting one of more new ideas and how to make those a part of everyday life.
-An indication for the duration of the programme could be six hours of self-motivation, spread over several days and three rounds of exchange of 2 – 3 hours each.
+A workshop programme with an alternation of individual mapping at the home location and a group exchange on Zoom works well for this lifemap scenario.
+With time in between the rounds, to let things sink in.
+After the first mapping round people come together and tell each other their stories.
+Others listen deeply, there is no discussion.
+A second individual mapping round follows, in which people add pattern and organising statements to their map.
+After that there is a group exchange about what people have experienced, in the form of positive reinforcement and open questions, without discussion.
+Another round of individual work follows, after which the group convenes again to explore how they relate to the societal behaviour patterns and to reflect about the statements on the organising stickers.
+As the last round of group exchange there is an open dialogue about adopting one of more new ideas and how to make those a part of everyday life.
+The duration of the programme will differ, depending on the depth of reflection and the scope of elaboration the group wants.

 Personal safety and privacy